jf647/chef-gen-flavors/README.md

     $ chef generate cookbook my_app

-If you set the environment variable `CHEFDK_TEMPLATE` to the name of a plugin, it will be chosen instead of presenting a prompt:
+If you set the environment variable `CHEFGEN_TEMPLATE` to the name of a plugin, it will be chosen instead of presenting a prompt:

-    $ CHEFDK_TEMPLATE=mytemplate chef generate cookbook my_app
+    $ CHEFGEN_TEMPLATE=mytemplate chef generate cookbook my_app

 ## USING THE BUILT-IN CHEFDK TEMPLATE

 By default, this gem does not offer the built-in ChefDK template as an option.
-By setting the environment variable CHEFDK_TEMPLATE_BUILTIN, the option `builtin` will be offered.
+By setting the environment variable CHEFDK_BUILTIN_TEMPLATE, the option `builtin` will be offered.

+## TERMINOLOGY

+(because everything in the Chef ecosystem has to have foodie names)

+* Flavor - a type of template.
+Provided by a plugin in the namespace `ChefGen::Flavor::`.
+Flavors can be distributed as ruby gems inside or outside of your organization.
+* Snippet - a small piece of a code_generator cookbook that flavors can compose together to avoid repeating themselves.
+Nominally provided by a module in the namespace `ChefGen::Snippet::`, but can be defined in any module.  chef-gen-template comes with several common snippets, but you can create your own and package them as standalone gems or as part of a flavor gem

-## PLUGINS
+## FLAVORS

 This gem uses [little-plugger](https://rubygems.org/gems/little-plugger) to make adding template flavors easy.
 Each flavor is defined by a plugin named